 The advantages of new construction are pretty darn appealing.
 The whole thing is brand new and shiny – no worn carpet, lovely new paint, sometimes sparkling fresh appliances, and home systems that actually work right.
 And even better, no one has ever lived in the home before – you’re the first, and you get to break it in.
 Still, as attractive as new construction may be, there are some things you need to be aware of and others you need to look out for.
-Let’s take a look, then, at the 5 things you should know about buying a new construction home in Los Angeles.
+Let’s take a look, then, at the 5 things you should know about buying a new construction home in Riverside.

 1. Builders Differ